arista-netdevops-community/cvaas-migration/README.md

 > Tip: Add them to your `.bashrc` or `.zshrc` to make them persistent and source them on the current terminal (`source ~/.zshrc`) or start a new session.

-4. Go to CVaaS UI and generate the TerminAttr config and build the new TerminAttr configuration to stream to both the existing on-prem cluster and CVaaS.
-An example can be found in the [TerminAttr most commonly used flags documentation](https://aristanetworks.force.com/AristaCommunity/s/article/terminattr-most-commonly-used-flags-and-sample-configurations) or in the [terminattr_multi_cluster.cfg](./terminattr_multi_cluster.cf) file
+6. Go to CVaaS UI and generate the TerminAttr config and build the new TerminAttr configuration to stream to both the existing on-prem cluster and CVaaS.
+An example can be found in the [TerminAttr most commonly used flags documentation](https://aristanetworks.force.com/AristaCommunity/s/article/terminattr-most-commonly-used-flags-and-sample-configurations) or in the [terminattr_multi_cluster.cfg](./terminattr_multi_cluster.cfg) file

 ![terminattr_config_cvaas](./media/cvaas_ta_onboarding_config.png)

-5. Run `ansible-playbook option2_terminattr_multi_cluster.yaml --tags build` to generate the TerminAttr onboarding tokens for both on-prem and CVaaS and to generate the `onprem_devices.yaml` inventory file
+7. Run `ansible-playbook option2_terminattr_multi_cluster.yaml --tags build` to generate the TerminAttr onboarding tokens for both on-prem and CVaaS and to generate the `onprem_devices.yaml` inventory file

-6. Run `ansible-playbook option2_terminattr_multi_cluster.yaml --tags deploy` to upload the tokens and reconfigure TerminAttr to stream to both clusters and wait for the devices to show up in the Undefined container on CVaaS UI.
+8. Run `ansible-playbook option2_terminattr_multi_cluster.yaml --tags deploy -i inventory` to upload the tokens and reconfigure TerminAttr to stream to both clusters and wait for the devices to show up in the Undefined container on CVaaS UI.

-7. Update the existing TerminAttr configlet with the new TerminAttr configuration on the on-prem CVP cluster, and assign it to all devices to match the running-configuration and make all devies compliant.

-8. Update the `./inventory/inventory.yaml` file with the right credentials and IPs/FQDNs

-9. Update `ansible.cfg` to point to the right folders for your `collections_paths` or just install ansible-cvp using ansible-galaxy and use that instead.
+>NOTE At this stage you should see the devices in the Undefined Container on your CVaaS tenant and on the on-prem cluster in their target container and out of configuration compliance.

+9. Make sure the `terminattr_multi_cluster.cfg` file is updated as well and contains the multi-cluster streaming configuration.

 10. Finally, run the playbook to migrate the containers, configlets, move the devices to their intended containers and assign the configlets to the containers and devices:
  `ansible-playbook option2_cvaas_migration.yaml -i inventory`

+> NOTE At this change you should have the configlets uploaded, the containers created and `Add Device` tasks created for all the devices to move to their target containers and configlets to be attached.

+11. Create a Change control from all the tasks, review and approve (there should be no config change).

-11. Later when the on-prem servers will be decommissioned the TerminAttr configuration can be changed to stream only to CVaaS.
+1. Later when the on-prem servers will be decommissioned the TerminAttr configuration can be changed to stream only to CVaaS.

 ## Disclaimer